Hey, my friend! Do you know how great is walking for stress relief?

 Stroll Toward Relaxation

 If you want to reduce stress by walking, you don’t need to push yourself too hard.
-At least one study showed that a comfortable stroll can be as effective a brisk walk.
+At least one study showed that a comfortable stroll can be as effective as a brisk walk.
 But you need to use your mind while you are walking.

 One research showed that if you meditate while you walk the benefits were equal to those who practice brisk walking.
 People who meditated, while they walked were more positive and reported decreases in anxiety.